vainikkk/myApp/README.md

 # myApp
 This is React-native app
 This app made with
-Front-end => react-native
+- Front-end => react-native
-back-end => nodeJs, expressJS
+- back-end => nodeJs, expressJS
-database => mongoDB
+- database => mongoDB

-React-native package i used in project react-navigation react-native-paper react-native-image-upload redux
+React-native package i used in project:
+- react-navigation
+- react-native-paper
+- react-native-image-upload
+- redux

-This app connect with server run with node js server packeges are
+This app connect with server run with node js server packeges are:
-=> expressJS
+- expressJS
-=> body-parser
+- body-parser
-=> mongoose
+- mongoose
+-
+For upload employee image used cloudinary cloud

 This app is Employee management system our application provide Add Employee,Edit employee and fire employee